Logarithmic laws and unique ergodicity: Long orbits imply short closed curves

 \begin{proof}[Proof of Proposition \ref{prop:baby}] Suppose there exists a trajectory starting in $\mathfrak{C}$ of length $N\frac{A}{h}>\frac{A}{h}$ which is contained in $\mathfrak{C}$.
-By Lemma \ref{lem:we weird} the set $H_\Gamma\cup L_\Gamma$ is $(M,N^c)$-detached for some $M$ and $c$ and such that $MN^c < N\frac{A}{h}$.
+By Lemma \ref{lem:we weird} the set $H_\Gamma\cup L_\Gamma$ is $(M,N^c)$-detached for some $M$ and $c$ satisfying $MN^c < N\frac{A}{h}$.
 Lemmas \ref{lem:special early} - \ref{lem:cycle} imply the existence of a cycle, every edge of which represents a geodesic isometric to a chain of saddle connections with horizontal component at most $\frac{A}{MN^c}$ and vertical component at most $dM$ (Lemma \ref{lem:spec chain}).
 So we have a path with total holonomy at most $(d\frac{A}{MN^c},d^2M)$.
 Choose a geodesic in the homotopy class of this path which is nontrivial by Lemma \ref{lem:non trivial}.

 Its holonomy will be smaller and it is a closed curve.
 So we have a closed curve with holonomy $(x,y)$.
-Its length can be shrunk to $\sqrt{2}\sqrt{xy}$ by the matrix $ $ in time less that
+Its length can be shrunk to $\sqrt{2}\sqrt{xy}$ by the matrix $ $ in time less than

 which, combined with the fact that $M, MN^c \leq N\frac{A}{h}$ (Lemma \ref{lem:we weird}), yields the result. \end{proof}